A rapid low-background assay of $^{210}$Pb in archaeological lead: Experimental setup

 Since energy quenching in the LS depends on the chemical conditions of the sample (e.g.\ acidity, LS--to--digested--sample volume ratio, concentration of the dissolved material and temperature), energy calibration of the Quantulus~1220 requires a dedicated and systematic study.
 In practice, this involves the preparation of calibration samples with chemical conditions as close as possible to those of the samples of interest, in which well--known $\alpha$ and $\beta$ emitters are dissolved.

-An additional peculiarity of the Quantulus~1220 is its logarithmic analog--to--digital conversion, which provides an approximately constant relative energy resolution over a wide dynamic range but further complicates the energy calibration procedure.
+An additional characteristic of the Quantulus~1220 is its logarithmic analog--to--digital conversion, which provides an approximately constant relative energy resolution over a wide dynamic range but further complicates the energy calibration procedure.
 For these reasons, all spectra presented in this work are reported in arbitrary units.

-Samples are typically prepared using different ratios of dissolved sample and LS, most commonly 15~ml of LS mixed with 5~ml of liquid sample (referred to as the 5/20 sample set), or 12~ml of LS mixed with 8~ml of liquid sample (the 8/20 sample set).
+Samples are prepared using different ratios of dissolved sample and LS, most commonly 15~ml of LS mixed with 5~ml of liquid sample (referred to as the 5/20 sample set in this work), which is the standard ratio mainly used for aqueous matrices \cite{piraner2023alpha}, or 12~ml of LS mixed with 8~ml of liquid sample (the 8/20 sample set), which is the sample-to-LS ratio used to maximize detection sensitivity \cite{martinez2025validation}.
 To identify the experimental conditions that maximize sensitivity, a series of preliminary measurements was performed on both the 5/20 and 8/20 sample sets under different chemical conditions.

 All preliminary measurements were carried out without $\alpha/\beta$ discrimination.
 From these studies, we found that the configuration providing the highest experimental sensitivity corresponds to the 8/20 sample set.